This post may include affiliate links. Thank you for your support.

 Instructions

-• Dry & Season salmon filets: Pat salmon thoroughly dry between sheets of paper towels.
+• Season Salmon: Pat salmon thoroughly dry between sheets of paper towels.
 Season both sides of salmon with cumin, paprika, salt and pepper.

-• Pan-sear salmon: Heat oil in a large cast iron or stainless skillet over medium-high heat until shimmering.
-Reduce heat to medium and add salmon, skin side down.
-Use the back of a fish spatula to gently press down on the fish for 5-10 seconds to prevent the skin from curling.
+Then, use the back of a fish spatula to gently press down on the fish for 5-10 seconds to prevent the skin from curling upwards.

-• Cook for 5-6 minutes*, or until the salmon skin easily releases from the pan.
-Flip and continue to cook an additional 3-5 minutes or until desired doneness is achieved.
-Remove salmon and allow to rest 2 minutes.
+Let the salmon cook for for 5-6 minutes, or until the salmon skin easily releases from the bottom of the pan.
+Then, carefully flip the salmon over and continue to cook for an additional 3-5 minutes, or until desired doneness is achieved.

-• To serve: Transfer salmon to serving platter and top heaping spoonful with salsa verde and optional toppings.
-Serve with lime wedges on the side.
-Enjoy!
+• Top Salmon with Salsa and Serve: Transfer salmon to a serving platter and top heaping spoonful with salsa verde and optional toppings.
+Serve immediately and enjoy!

 Notes

-1. If the salmon skin is resisting when you attempt to lift a corner to flip the fish, allow it to continue to cook until it lifts easily.
+1. When cooking salmon: If the salmon skin is resisting when you attempt to lift a corner to flip the fish, allow it to continue to cook until it lifts easily.
 DO NOT force the fish.

 2. Doneness for salmon: 120 degrees F for rare, 130 degrees for medium-rare, 140 for medium.